v-viksur/architecture-center/docs/microservices/data-considerations.md

 # Data considerations for microservices

 This section describes considerations for managing data in a microservices architecture.
-Some of the main challenges are data integrity, eventual consistency, and master data management.
+Because every microservice manages its own data, data integrity and data consistency become challenges.

 ![](./images/data-considerations.png)

 A basic principle of microservices is that each service manages its own data.
-Two services should not share a database.
-A service is responsible for its own private database, which other services cannot access directly.
+Two services should not share a data store.
+A service is responsible for its own private data store, which other services cannot access directly.

 The reason for this rule is to avoid tight coupling between services.
 We want every service to be updated and deployed independently, and sharing a database creates a dependency.
 If there is a change to the data schema, the change must be coordinated across every service that relies on that database.
 By isolating each service's data store, we can limit the scope of change, and preserve the agility of truly independent deployments.